rodneyosodo/variational-quantum-classifier-on-heartattack/Notes/3findings.md

 qiskit-terra==0.16.1
 ```

-Every combination of the experiments were executed 1024 shots, using the implemented version of the optimizers.
-We conducted tests with different number of feature map depth, variational depth and optimizers.
-In each case we compared the accuracy and loss.
+Every combination of the experiments were executed with 1024 shots, using the implemented version of the optimizers.
+We conducted tests with different feature map depths, variational depths and optimizers.
+In each case, we compared loss values.
 Our best configs were
 ```python
 ZFeatureMap(4, reps=2) SPSA(max_trials=50) vdepth 5 : Cost: 0.13492279429495616
 ZFeatureMap(4, reps=2) SPSA(max_trials=50) vdepth 3 : Cost: 0.13842958846394343